 Once you are suited up, the last thing to do before you start your run is to check your pup’s paws, especially if there is snow or ice on the ground.
 Make sure the pads of their feet are clean and clear of any snow or debris.

 Consider Available Running Surfaces

 In the winter, depending on your location, good running surfaces will be more challenging to find.
 If you are running on the road, be aware of how much salt has been laid on the surface, and be sure to wash it off your dog’s paws when you get home.
-Blacktop can also be icy (hence the salt), and ice is probably going to be one of your biggest concerns (keep in mind chemical deicers can be harmful to your dog’s paws; it’s worth considering a set of booties for your dog if she’ll tolerate them).
+Keep in mind chemical deicers can be harmful to your dog’s paws; it’s worth considering a set of booties for your dog if they’ll tolerate them.
+Blacktop can also be icy (hence the salt), and ice is probably going to be one of your biggest concerns.

-A trick about running on the pavement is that all roads are highest in the middle and slope gently toward the sides.
-Because of this, the center of a road is often more clear of moisture and ice than the sides.
+A trick to running on pavement is to consider that all roads are highest in the middle and slope gently toward the sides.
+Because of this, the center of a road is often more clear of moisture and ice than the edges.
 If your roads are not busy, this may help you avoid ice.

-Keep in mind you and your dog navigate ice differently; be sure that you have control over your pup so she doesn’t pull you faster than you want to go over potentially icy surfaces.
+Keep in mind that you and your dog navigate ice differently; be sure that you have control over your pup so he or she doesn’t pull you faster than you want to go over potentially slick surfaces.

 Running on trails will likely be your biggest challenge; look for trails and paths where a vehicle has already made tracks, such as a snowmobile, or a groomed surface for snowshoers or cross country skiers that allows for pedestrians and their dogs (usually a sign at the trailhead or parking lot will let you know).
 REI has more ideas here about how to prepare for the various conditions of winter trail running.